Sources bibliography: McGrath numbers and related publications

 - Survey the left side-bar:

 - Do you see the McGrath#?
-There's a FAQ page that explains McGrath #'s, but best save that for later (you'll find it under the Resources tab).
+There's a FAQ page that explains McGrath #'s, but best save that for later (you'll find it under the Bibliography tab).

 - Check the Genre Type field; is this a reprint?

 Survey the right side-bar:

 Click the Original Publication in the right sidebar.

 On the page for the original publication, you can see that it appeared in Theological Renewal in 1978.